To get a better finish quality, you must sand between coats of paint. So, can you sand water-based paint?

 When dry, water-based paint forms a dry and textured finish that doesn’t repel new paints.
 If you apply paint over the dry and textured finish of the water-based paint, the paint will stick properly.
 Since the water-based paint has a textured finish, you don’t need to sand between coats.

-Also, water-based paint is not usually affected by dust nibs and grains as much as oil-based finishes.
-This is because water-based paints dry within minutes so the paint isn’t wet long enough to allow dust to accumulate on the coating.
+Also, water-based paint isn’t affected by dust or filth as much as oil-based paint.
+This is because water-based paints dry faster, so the paint isn’t wet long enough to attract dust or filth.

 Related Read: How To Sand Latex Paint?

 Sanding Before Applying Water-Based Paint

 It’s not necessary to sand before applying water-based paint, but it’s recommended.
 Sanding before applying water-based paint increases the chances of getting a smooth and even finish.